Are you wondering how to build a fence for your backyard?

 Install the gate

 Most gate kits come with everything you need to install the gate, including the hinges and latch.
 Before you begin, it is also important to make sure that the posts on either side of the gate are level.
-The biggest thing is getting a quality gate kit that is well built.
+Make sure you purchase a quality gate kit that is well built.

 We also have some tips on how to build a fence gate that won’t sag if you decide to build your own gate.

 Once your gate frame is put together or built, start by attaching the hinges to one of the posts.
-If you have a double gate, position the gate and attach to the other fence post.
-The easiest way to do this is using something underneath for the gate frame to sit on to make it easier to attach the hinges.
+If you have a double gate, position each gate frame and attach to each fence post.
+The easiest way to do this is use spare wood underneath for the gate frame to sit on to make it easier to keep the frame level to attach the hinges.

 With the frame attached to your post, you’re ready to add the pickets.
-I’m usually building fences by myself and it’s easier to hang a gate without the extra weight but if you have more people, you can certainly do it the other way around as well.
+I’m usually building fences by myself and it’s easier to hang a gate without the extra weight of the attached pickets but if you have more people, you can certainly do it the other way around as well.

 Stain or Treat the Wood

 After installing a new wood fence, you’ll want to protect it from the elements.
 One way to do this is to stain or treat the wood.
-How long you need to wait before staining your fence depends on a lot of factors.
+How long you need to wait before staining your fence depends on a lot on the type of wood used and your climate.

-This will help prevent weathering and rot, and it will also give the fence a uniform appearance.
-There are a few things to keep in mind when staining the wood fence.
+Staining will help prevent weathering and rot, and it will also give the fence a uniform appearance.
+There are a few things to keep in mind when staining your new wood fence.

 First, make sure that the wood is dry before you begin.
-If it’s damp, the stain or treatment will not absorb properly.
+If it’s damp, the stain or treatment will not absorb properly and you will have wasted a lot of money on the stain product.

 Second, choose a exterior stain that is suited for your fence.
 Third, follow the manufacturer’s instructions carefully.
 With proper care, your wood fence will last for many years.